ni-c/quadrofly/README.md

 # Quadrofly

-## Description
+## Building a Quadrocopter

-Quadrofly is a Quadrocopter project.
+For more information about Quadrofly visit my blog:

 http://quadrofly.ni-c.de